© -Steven A. Cerra, copyright protected; all rights reserved.

 Though the band was kept working immediately afterwards, the engagement at Roseland was regarded as a failure.
 Stan was swamped with advice.
 In and out of the organization, for all kinds of reasons — even disinterested — Stan's acquaintances were afraid he would miss his opportunity for the big money.
 There were still many complaints that the band played too much original music.
 Stan began to add pop tunes and standards.
 He tried to tone the band down, tried to compromise on some of the arrangements.
 He tried to please everyone.

-the first of a series of personnel changes began which continued throughout the war.
+In Baltimore the first of a series of personnel changes began which continued throughout the war.
 Marvin George, Jack Ordean, and Howard Rumsey left the band.
-Baltimore

 Critical acceptance improved gradually.
 Theatre engagements were consistently successful both with audiences and reviewers.
 The band played the shows well, and were an entertainment entity in themselves —for much of the Kenton material was designed primarily for listening.